Quarr Abbey: New abbey on site of Quarr Abbey House

+The lease of the Appuldurcombe property was due to run out in 1907, and it was decided to seek a permanent property nearby.
+An obvious candidate was the nearby site of the ruined medieval Cistercian abbey, with its lands.
+The estate had a wooded area and a short stretch of coast.
+It also included Quarr Abbey House, though this was too small to accommodate the sizeable community of monks, not to mention the large internal spaces required by monastic life.

-The first monks arrived at Quarr Abbey House from Appuldurcombe on 25 June 1907 to prepare the grounds and the beginnings of a kitchen garden.
+A first group of monks arrived at Quarr Abbey House from Appuldurcombe on 25 June 1907 to prepare the grounds and the beginnings of a kitchen garden.
 They also put up fencing around the property, established a chicken farm and planted an orchard.

 One of the monks, Dom Paul Bellot, aged 31, was an architect.
 He designed and draughted plans for the new abbey, incorporating and extending Quarr Abbey House, some distance from the ruins of the medieval monastery.
 300 workers from the Isle of Wight, accustomed to building only dwelling-houses, raised a building whose design and workmanship is admired by all who visit the Abbey.
 The building of the refectory and three sides of the cloister began in 1907 and was completed inside one year.
 The rest of the monks came from Appuldurcombe and, in April 1911, work began on the Abbey church which was quickly completed and consecrated on 12 October 1912.
 It was built with tall pointed towers of glowing Flemish brick, adding a touch of Byzantium to the skyline.
 The monastic buildings are considered some of the most important twentieth-century religious structures in the United Kingdom.

 In 1922, after World War I, the community of Solesmes returned to France.
 A small community of monks was left at Quarr which, from being a priory of Solesmes, became in 1937 an independent abbey, with English monks recruited to the community.

 With a shrinking community and ageing buildings the World Monuments Fund identified Quarr Abbey as one of the 100 most endangered historic sites in the world.
 In July 2012 the Heritage Lottery Fund awarded Quarr a £1.9 million matching grant.
 The project included repair and conservation of the abbey remains and existing abbey church, as well as a visitor information centre and education and training placements in construction for local college students.
 In the Bellot Abbey, repairs were carried out to remedy rain penetration.
 In 2021 a grant of £229,817 was made by Historic England for roof and window repairs.

+As an observant community in the Solesmes tradition, the independent Quarr had always given close attention to the matter of the chant and had a reputation for its effective promotion.
+Over the years it received many visitors seeking to benefit from the community's technical expertise as well as to experience its evident spiritual value.

 In July 2013, the Abbey hosted a Chant Forum, a five-day course on early polyphony and Gregorian Chant.